oba2311/website/zblog.md

 <h3>Small increments that delight users</h3>
 <i>Posted on 25-04-2020.</i>

-With the immense promise that AI brings, it is easy to remember how small increments could sometimes make a difference.
+With the immense promise that AI brings, it is easy to forget how small increments could sometimes make a difference.
 Here I share a delightful moment for me as a user - when Google Keep added [autocomplete that works really well for groceries](https://www.forbes.com/sites/anthonykarcz/2016/06/02/google-keep-auto-complete/#343cddcf72a5).

 ![google keep autocomplete](/blog/2020-04-25google_keep.png)